TIMELINE-Fed's Bernanke saw U.S. economy through turbulent times

 Dec.
 12, 2007 - Fed launches Term Auction Facility to encourage borrowing by banks hesitant to borrow at its discount window.
 It was the first of several crisis-era programs the Fed would launch to keep money flowing through the economy.

-March 11, 2008 - Fed invokes emergency powers to launch $200 billion facility to loan Treasury securities to bond dealers against a broad range of collateral, including home mortgages.
+March 11, 2008 - Fed invokes emergency powers to launch a $200 billion Term Securities Lending Facility in which it offers Treasury securities to primary dealers against a broad range of collateral, including home mortgages, as a way to foster market liquidity.
 The Fed would invoke emergency powers multiple times during the crisis to launch new lending facilities.

 March 14, 2008 - Fed provides emergency financing to Bear Stearns through JPMorgan, the first bailout of a broker since the Great Depression.